aryn-ai/sycamore/README.md

 [![Docs](https://readthedocs.org/projects/sycamore/badge/?version=stable)](https://sycamore.readthedocs.io/en/stable/?badge=stable)
 ![License](https://img.shields.io/github/license/aryn-ai/sycamore)

-Sycamore is an AI-powered document segmenation and enrichment framework for LLMs and RAG.
+Sycamore is an AI-powered document segmenation and enrichment framework for LLMs, RAG, and unstructured analytics.
 Sycamore makes it easy to reliably load your vector databases and hybrid search engines with higher quality data.
-It can analyze and chunk complex documents with embedded tables, figures, graphs, and other infographics with modern visual AI models and scalable data processing techniques.
-Sycamore can process and prepare a wide range of doucment types, including reports, presentations, transcripts, manuals, and more.
+It can analyze and chunk complex documents such as PDFs and images with embedded tables, figures, graphs, and other infographics.
+Sycamore can process and prepare a wide range of document types including reports, presentations, transcripts, manuals, and more.
+It provides an advanced document partitioner for high fidelity segmentation and chunking, and can also integrate with your choice of AI models for LLM-powered UDFs, vector embeddings, and other data transformations.

-Sycamore provides an advanced document partitioner for high quality segmentation and chunking, and can also integrate with your choice of AI models for LLM-enabled UDFs, vector embeddings, and other data transformations.
-The Sycamore framework built around a scalable and robust abstraction for document processing called a DocSet, and includes powerful high-level transformations in Python for data processing, enrichment, and cleaning.
+The Sycamore framework is built around a scalable and robust abstraction for document processing called a DocSet, and includes powerful high-level transformations in Python for data processing, metadata extraction, enrichment, and cleaning.
+DocSets also encapsulate scalable data processing techniques removing the undifferentiated heavy lifting of reliably loading chunks.
+DocSets' functional programming approach allows you to rapidly customize and experiment with your chunking for better quality RAG results.

 ![Untitled](docs/source/images/SycamoreDataflowDiagramv1.png)

 ## Features

-- State-of-the art vision AI model for segmentation and semantic hierarchy of documents
+- State-of-the art vision AI model for segmentation and preserving the semantic structure of documents
-- DocSet abstraction to easily transform and manipulate unstructured documents
+- DocSet abstraction to scalably and reliably transform and manipulate unstructured documents
-- High-quality table extraction, OCR, LLM-powered UDFs, and other performant Python data transforms
+- High-quality table extraction, OCR, visual summarization, LLM-powered UDFs, and other performant Python data transforms
 - Quickly create vector embeddings using your choice of AI model
 - Helpful features like automatic data crawlers (Amazon S3 and HTTP), Jupyter notebook for writing and iterating on jobs, and an OpenSearch hybrid search and RAG engine for testing
 - Scalable [Ray](https://github.com/ray-project/ray) backend